 You may also wish to evaluate what your work surface is made when choosing your radiology workstation.
 You will want to avoid work surface colors that may cause a reflection.

-Cable Management is a Problem
+Cable Management Options for a Radiology Desk

 Radiology tables typically have many monitors.
 The problem with many monitors is you also have a cable management nightmare.
 A box cable management system discreetly secures under your desk and collects your cables and cords in a single, tidy place keeping everything off the floor.
 After inserting the front shield, your cables are out of sight.